 Visiting your GP would be another good starting point.
 Your GP will want to know all about how you feel, and how long it has been going on.
 They will ask about exactly what type of help you want.
 If your feelings about your gender identity are causing you distress, or if you wish to change your sex, you would then be referred on to a specialist gender services clinic.
 If you prefer, your GP may refer you for counselling or talking therapy to help your mind get to grips with the way you feel.
 Professional help with sorting out the thoughts in your mind may then help you decide what you wish to do about them.
 Specialist gender identity clinics have the most experience with talking about these issues, however.
 You may or may not wish to have treatment to change your sex.

+Contact details for UK Gender Identity Clinics can be found in the NHS Gender Identity Clinics link in Further Reading below.
 There are also some private gender identity clinics in the UK, which you may choose to consider.

 Children and adolescents up to the age of 18 are usually referred to the local Child and Adolescent Mental Health Service (CAMHS) in the first place.
 This is so they can have an assessment to see whether they do indeed have gender dysphoria.
 If so, they then have talking treatments (such as counselling and psychotherapy and family therapy).
 They may then be referred to the only specialist gender identity clinic in the UK for children and teenagers.
 This is based in London, in the Tavistock and Portman NHS Foundation Trust.
 This website has links to further information about referrals and treatments.
 This specialist clinic provides further help and support for this age group and often works with the whole family while the best way forward is planned.
 Sometimes children are given hormone treatments to delay puberty.
 This is to give them more time to consider their sexual identity.
-Many children will not have gender dysphoria that persists into adulthood.
+Some children will not have gender dysphoria that persists into adulthood.